Wizcorp/codependency/Readme.md

 * `supportedRange` is the range that the middleware explicitly supports.
 * `installedVersion` is the version that is currently installed (null if none).
-* `exists` indicates if the dependency has been installed.
+* `isInstalled` indicates if the dependency has been installed.
 * `isValid` indicates if the installed version is valid within the supported range.
 * `pkgPath` is a path to package.json of the dependency, used internally by `requirePeer()`.